rebekahheacock/unix-cli/README.md

 $ mv inventory.csv Tools/.
 ```

-> We are using the "move" command.
+> We are using the **move** command.
 The dot after the directory just indicates that the destination file should also be named inventory.csv.
 >
 > Create a notice.txt file in each directory to communicate with the employees in each department.